gauravrockx/Assignment/README.md

 - **How to run the code**:-

 Open the folder project in Visual Basic Code
-Open the terminal and run below commands:-
+Open: the terminal and run below commands:-

 To initialize the working directory code and download necessary plugins.